Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Computational experiments

 \subsubsection{Algorithm details}

-Our main implementation of sGMRES follows the pseudocode in \cref{alg:sgmres} with minor changes to improve numerical stability.
-In particular, we construct a basis using $k$-partial orthogonalization with small values $k\in\{2,4\}$, unless otherwise noted.
+Our implementation of sGMRES follows the pseudocode in \cref{alg:sgmres}.
+We construct a basis using $k$-truncated Arnoldi with small values $k\in\{2,4\}$, unless otherwise noted.
 In one example, we consider a Chebyshev basis, as described in \cref{sec:chebyshev}.
 We do not whiten the basis or restart sGMRES.
-The subspace embedding is based on an SRFT matrix~\cref{eqn:SRFT} where $\mtx{F}$ is a discrete cosine transform (DCT2), so our sketch uses $O(nd\log n)$ operations rather than $O(nd \log d)$.
+The subspace embedding is based on an SRFT matrix~\cref{eqn:SRFT} where $\mtx{E}$ has independent Rademacher\footnote{A \textit{Rademacher random variable} takes values $\pm 1$ with equal probability.} entries and $\mtx{F}$ is a discrete cosine transform (DCT2).
+This sketch is easy to implement, but it uses $O(nd\log n)$ operations rather than $O(nd \log d)$.

 We do not report tests involving the more elaborate algorithms discussed in \cref{sec:sgmres-algs}, because fine-tuning for optimal performance is outside the scope of this exploratory research.